HSLUDEM/DEM_Documentation/docs/source/modelling_method/storage_techs/bes.rst

 is smaller than the charging power u_e_bes and the amount energy discharged from the storage is larger than v_e_bes, both by  a factor eta_chg_dchg.

+Importantly, the value given in q_e_bes is the stored energy at the end of a given time period.